airbytehq/airbyte/docs/connector-development/config-based/overview.md

 ## Stream

-Streams define the schema of the data of interest, as well as how to read it from the underlying API source.
+Streams define the schema of the data to sync, as well as how to read it from the underlying API source.
 A stream generally corresponds to a resource within the API.
 They are analogous to tables for a RDMS source.

 A stream is defined by: